epsi1on/durom/doc/Architecture/readme.md

 bool preValdiate(block)

-var r = select count(*) from BlockChain where BlockId == block.BlockID return r == 0
+var r = select count(*) from BlockChain where BlockId == block.BlockID

+return r == 0
 ```

+##### Check size of the block

+Also another check for testing the size of block in byte. i.e. 100 kb is max block size.
+it should be hardcoded, as a node in network can not be differnt than others.

 #### Validation